Skip to content

 Cheapest email warmup tool?

-Mailreef at $19/seat/month is the cheapest serious option.
-Avoid free warmup tools — they use cheap bot networks that hurt deliverability.
-Bundled with cold email platforms (Instantly Pro $37/mo, Smartlead Basic $39/mo) is good value if you need both.
+Lemwarm at $24/seat/month on annual billing.
+Mailreef, which held this slot at $19/seat/month in May 2026, has repositioned as sending infrastructure and now starts at $240/mo.
+Avoid free warmup tools, they use cheap bot networks that hurt deliverability.
+Bundled with cold email platforms (Instantly Growth $47/mo, Smartlead Base $39/mo) is good value if you need both.

 Do I still need warmup on an old domain?